 - Very small analyses where API costs are negligible

-- Regions where transit agencies don't publish GTFS feeds (some rural areas, demand-responsive services) or where OpenStreetMap pedestrian paths are incomplete (typically rural or newly developed areas)
+- Regions where transit agencies do not publish GTFS feeds (some rural areas, demand-responsive services) or where OpenStreetMap pedestrian paths are incomplete (typically rural or newly developed areas)

 Alternatives